-Ozone in-situ: Both the regional ENSEMBLE and CAMS-global overestimate ozone from the surface to the free troposphere with very similar behaviour in all layers.
-In the lowest layers, ozone is well represented by the models with slightly better performance from the regional models especially when ozone values are high with respect to climatology.
-The bias in the free troposphere is larger for all models.
+Ozone in-situ: The regional ENSEMBLE and CAMS-global present very similar behaviour in all layers.
+In the lowest layers, ozone is well represented by the models with sometimes a better performance from the regional ENSEMBLE especially when ozone values are high with respect to climatology.
+The bias in the free troposphere is larger with overestimations from all models although a better performance is found with high ozone values.